 If you could meet a previous self of say twenty years ago how close would you feel to that person?
 Would you feel comfortable for example in sharing the same clothes or toothbrush and if not how close would the gap in age have to be?
 You might or might not understand them – would they understand you?

 Physically we will likely want to stay the same or even regress some but psychologically we wouldn’t go back in time for even a minute.
 We hold our memories tighter than our bodies, indeed we identify completely with these thoughts of the past, recordings that are less fixed and trustworthy than we believe.
 Memory is in actuality nothing more than a present moment reenactment – how could it be anything else?

-Contrary to how we usually verbalize it we don’t really face the future at all but face the past as we travel backward through time.
+Contrary to how we usually verbalize and picture it we don’t really face the future at all but face the past as we travel backward through time.
 It’s only the past we can see and consider – and often a distorted incomplete view at that – while the future is behind our field of view and must be unknown.

 The idea commonly held of a constant self through life is the wrong model not just for the physical cells but even for the psyche.
 Our cherished memories, pleasurable or not, are really from another being if one closely related.
 Is it possible to cease identifying with previous selves and if so what is the result?
 Memory, the use of information, is still vital as a practical matter but now impersonal and objective with a lowered emotional temperature.
 We can even consider – pretty much the reality – that our psychological pasts have happened to someone else.

 Our hopes to live on in posterity, in memory, in art, buildings, foundations etc show us not that the self is immortal but that it never existed in the first place.
 Something that can live or die on the whim of someone else thinking about it or not is a fragile and volatile object indeed and far from the robust and eternal – if ethereal – spirit we imagine.